 Volunteers at BSA Hospice of the Southwest also participate in staffing our educational exhibit at community outreach programs and health fairs.
 They call bingo, share devotionals, and sing songs at local facilities each month.
 When we offer snow cone parties in the summer or sing to home patients and facility residents during Christmas, our volunteers make “big points” with folks!
 Volunteers crochet prayer shawls, afghans, booties, walker totes, hand cushions for arthritis suffers, and make activity aprons and pillows to occupy and calm Alzheimer patients.

 Our hospice also offers support called “11th Hour” to patients.
 Volunteers who are willing are trained in supporting patients and family members during the last hours of life.
 They offer support and comfort by their words, actions, and presence.
 When family members are exhausted and need a rest, volunteers can step in and sit with the patient.

 Volunteers are involved in our Veterans Recognition program.
 We count it an honor to serve those who have served our country!
 We generate a Veterans Appreciation Certificate, including his or her name and branch of service.
 Some of our volunteers crochet red, white, and blue lap throws to honor them.
 We make the presentations during a ceremony with family members present.
 It is very touching to thank them for their service.

 Our volunteers represent us in a professional manner, maintaining the highest standard of conduct and personal integrity.
 We are proud of our volunteers!
 They are the greatest in every way.

-If you or someone you know, would like to volunteer with BSA Hospice of the Southwest, please fill out our online application above, or you can speak with our Volunteer Coordinator, Marilee Bulls, at 806.356.0026.
+If you or someone you know, would like to volunteer with BSA Hospice of the Southwest, please fill out our online application, or you can speak with our Volunteer Coordinator, Payton Collier, at 806.356.0026.